 #3 The Snore

-The snore is a boring pattern — I don’t recommend trying to trade it.
+Let me sum up the snore in a few words: random chart with no real predictability.
+It’s boring — I don’t recommend trying to trade it.

-This is one I include so you can avoid trading it.
-Learn to recognize it and stay away.
-The obvious sign is a lack of price movement even with news you’d normally expect to be a catalyst.
+I’m including it so you can avoid trading it.
+The obvious sign is a lack of price movement even with news that would normally be a catalyst.

 Example of The Snore